-Standalone GOCDB instances can be operated individually by RIs.
-In doing this, the GOCDB instance is fully dedicated to a given RI and can be freely customised.
-This integration scenario is suitable for disjoint infrastructures that comprise different sites and service end-points.
-If sites and services are common to multiple RIs, those resources would require duplication across different GOCDB instances and so a different (shared) deployment model would be more suitable.
+Standalone GOCDB independent instances can be operated, each GOCDB instance serving a different RI.
+In such case, the GOCDB instance is fully dedicated to a given RI.
+This integration scenario is suitable for disjoint infrastructures that comprise different sites and service end-points, otherwise operating multiple service instances will require information about shared service to be duplicated in different GOCDB instances.

-Standalone GOCDB instances can be autonomously operated directly by infrastructure providers, or provided by EGI.eu on their behalf.
+Independent GOCDB instances can be autonomously operated directly by infrastructure providers, or provided by EGI.eu on behalf of them.

 Figure 1.
 Different RIs can rely on dedicated GOCDB instances.
-In this deployment scenario, information about service end-points and/or Resource Centres are hosted in different RI-specific GOCDB instances.
+In this integration scenario, information about service end-points and/or Resource Centres belonging to different RIs at the same time has to be replicated in multiple GOCDB instances.